Contractor vs Permanent Salary Calculator UK

-Compare contractor day rates against permanent salary packages, including IR35 deductions, pension, holidays, and bonuses.
+Compare contractor day rates against permanent salary packages, including IR35 deductions, estimated take-home pay, pension, holidays, and bonuses.

 Contractor vs Permanent Calculator — FAQ